parrt/cs652/lectures/gc.md

 **Marking**.
 To mark an object, we either have to add a mark a bit to each object's header or keep a separate table that maps objects to a mark bit.
 The latter is preferable for efficiency reasons of the collector itself and it does not require alterations to the objects.
 This could be important with uncooperative languages like C or C++ where we cannot intrude on their layouts.
 Each bit in a bitmap denotes the possible starting locations for objects.

-[Slava Pestov](http://factor-language.blogspot.com/2009/11/mark-compact-garbage-collection-for.html) has a good discussion of how allocation bitmaps work and their use with mark/sweep.
+[Slava Pestov](http://factor-language.blogspot.com/2009/11/mark-compact-garbage-collection-for.html) ([his code in Factor language project](http://gitweb.factorcode.org/gitweb.cgi?p=factor-master/.git;a=tree)) has a good discussion of how allocation bitmaps work and their use with mark/sweep.
 We use use a bit table that refers to objects in the heap.
 To free objects, we can look for unmarked regions in the bit table and add the combined chunk to the freelist.
 This way we don't have to walk all of the dead objects.
 Each bit represents a chunk of memory (16 bytes ish) in the heap, not an object.
 To mark an object, we mark every bit in the bitmap corresponding to addresses occupied by that object.
 From (I think) *Tanenbaum & Woodhull, Operating Systems: Design and Implementation, (c) 2006*:

 ![bitmaps](images/bitmaps.png)